WHAT IS BIODIESEL?

 and Use of Biodiesel

 The National Program for the Production and Use of Biodiesel (PNPB) was launched in 2005, with the voluntary blending of 2% biodiesel (B2) in commercial diesel (diesel B).
-This biodiesel content became mandatory as from 2008 and is currently at 14% (B12).
-According to the official schedule of the National Energy Policy Board (CNPE), linked to the Ministry of Mines and Energy (MME), this proportion should reach 15% (B15) by 2026, with the possibility of anticipation as decided by the board.
+This biodiesel content became mandatory as from 2008 and is currently at 14% (B14).
+According to the official schedule of the National Energy Policy Board (CNPE), linked to the Ministry of Mines and Energy (MME), this proportion should reach 15% (B15) by 2025.

 Trading